mhotan/DataSetExplorer/README.md

 ##### Branching #####
 Make git branches are descriptive in what they are trying to achieve.
+IE. For fixing a bug branch do something like bugfix-broken_homepage For a new feature branch do something like bugfix-broken_homepage

 ##### Writing tests #####
 Follow Gradle Java Plugin format.
 Make sure most classes has there own individual test.